Transall C-160: Second-generation production

-From 1981 on, some new C-160 reached the wings of Armee de l'Air.
+From 1981 on, some new C-160 versions reached the wings of Armee de l'Air.
 The now C-160NG (Nouvelle Generation, New Generation) called aircraft has a fifth fuel tank in the middle of the wing above the fuselage, a refueling probe while the left side cargo door was removed.
 Some first-production series C-160F were fitted with the NG-versions changes and renamed C-160R (Renové).

-Beside these changes, French Air Force introduced the C-160G Gabriel, a version for electronic reconnaissance, easily to distinguish because of the antennas fitted to the aircraft.
+Beside these changes, in 1989, the French Air Force introduced the C-160G Gabriel variant, a SIGINT aircraft easily to distinguish because of the antennas fitted to the aircraft.

 Until the early 2000s, also the C-160H Astarte was used, while Astarté (Avion Station Relais de Transmissions Exceptionelles), meaning "airborne relay station for special transmissions", was used for communication with submerged French nuclear submarines.